An essential one sided boundary singularity for a $3$-dimensional area minimizing current in $\mathbb{R}^5$: Construction

+For the reader’s convenience, we sketch the argument.
+Suppose, for contradiction, that $f$ has no interior essential singularities.
+Then, at every point $p$, $f$ admits a continuous local selection into two single-valued branches $f_1$ and $f_2$.
+This remains true at boundary points by continuity, since there are no double points at the boundary.
+By compactness, we can cover the closed disk with finitely many open sets over which such selections exist.
+If a continuous selection exists for two overlapping open sets $U$ and $V$ then they must agree on $U \cap V$, and thus we can extend the selection to $U \cup V$.
+Iterating this, we obtain a global continuous selection on the whole disk.
+But this leads to a contradiction: the trace of $f$ on the boundary is a connected loop of multiplicity 1, which cannot be written as the disjoint union of two continuous branches.
+Therefore, $f$ must have at least one interior essential singularity. \end{proof}

-The former proposition gives us that the function $f$ must have an essential singularity and thus we can conclude the desired.
-If there were no essential boundary singularity for the area minimizing current $T$ at $\Gamma^0$ the multivalued function $f$ would have no interior essential singularities. \end{proof}
+The above proposition implies that $f$ must have an essential singularity, which in turn forces $T$ to have an essential boundary singularity at some interior point of $\Gamma^0$.
+Otherwise, $f$ would have no interior essential singularities, which contradicts the proposition. \end{proof}

-\section{Essential Singularities for the linear problem}
+\section{Essential singularities for the linear problem}

 In the introduction, we sketched the validity of a general result for Dir-minimizing functions.
-We point their validity in this section without giving a proof, since the main interest of this work is the area minimizing setting and the proof of the result for the linear problem are analogous to those for the nonlinear.
+We point their validity in this section without giving a proof, since the main interest of this work is the area-minimizing setting and the proof of the result for the linear problem is analogous to those for the nonlinear case.